Defamation on websites

 What is the limitation period for defamation

-Under Section 5 of the Defamation Act 1996 the limitation period to being a claim for defamation is 12 months from the date of the first publication of each post you are complaining about.
-You can still bring a claim for defamation even if you have missed the limitation period of 12 months and your claim will not be automatically rejected.
+Under the Defamation Act 2013 the limitation period to being a claim for defamation is 12 months from the date of the first publication of each post you are complaining about.
+You can still bring a claim for defamation even if you have missed the limitation period of 12 months but you will need to provide a very good reason to convince the judge to dispense with the limitation period.

 It is, however, open for the defendant to raise the limitation period as an issue, and the burden will then be on you, to request dispensation from the court.
 Time is of the essence when it comes to repairing damaged internet reputation and the recovery process can take some time to complete.
 If you are facing defamation on websites, each day of inaction makes the job of reputation restoration even more challenging.